libprima/prima/fsrc/newuoa/README.txt

 Fotran files in the directory called "common" according to the ffiles.txt therein.

+See example.f90 for an illustration about how to call NEWUOA.

 Dedicated to late Professor M. J. D. Powell FRS (1936--2015).